Monday, October 12, 2009

 Vegan Dobos Torte

-Bryanna Clark Grogan's vegan sponge cake recipe):
+The cake (adapted from Bryanna Clark Grogan's vegan sponge cake recipe):

 7 tablespoons powdered egg replacer